 Fall-run.
 Rearing habitat WUA for fall-run fry and juveniles was determined by USFWS (2005b) in the same manner that it was determined for winter-run.
 To estimate changes in rearing WUA that would result from Alternatives 1, 2, and 3, the fall-run WUA curves developed for each of the three river segments (Figure 11-1) were used with mean monthly CALSIM II flow estimates for corresponding river segments under Alternatives 1, 2, and 3 and the NAA during the rearing periods for fry (December through March) and juveniles (February through June).

-All the means for fry rearing WUA differ by less than 5% between Alternatives 1, 2, and 3 and the NAA in all three river segments (Table 11K-35 through Table 11K-37).
-For juvenile rearing WUA, several of the means under Alternatives 1, 2, and 3 are >5% larger than the means under the NAA (Table 11K-38 though Table 11K-40).
+All the means for fry rearing WUA differ by less than 5% between Alternatives 1, 2, and 3 and the NAA in all three river segments (Appendix 11K, Table 11K-35 through Table 11K-37).
+For juvenile rearing WUA, several of the means under Alternatives 1, 2, and 3 are >5% larger than the means under the NAA (Appendix 11K, Table 11K-38 though Table 11K-40).
 This is particularly true for Alternatives 3 and 1B in Segment 4.
 All the >5% differences in means in all three segments consist of increases from the NAA to Alternatives 1, 2, and 3.
 Some of the increases in Segment 4 are large, ranging up to 16% for June of Alternative 3.
 In May of Critically Dry Water Years, the means under Alternatives 1, 2, and 3 were 13% to 14% higher than the NAA means.
 The increases in all three segments occur in May and/or June.
 The results for fall-run rearing WUA indicate only minor effects on fry rearing WUA and minor effects or moderate benefits on juvenile rearing habitat, especially under Alternatives 1B and 3 in Segment 4.

 Late Fall-run.
 Rearing habitat WUA for late fall–run Chinook salmon fry and juveniles was determined by USFWS (2005a) in the same manner that it was determined for winter-run and fall-run Chinook salmon.
 To estimate changes in rearing WUA that would result from Alternatives 1, 2, and 3, the late fall–run Chinook salmon WUA curves developed for each of the three river segments was used with mean monthly CALSIM II flow estimates for corresponding river segments under Alternatives 1, 2, and 3 and the NAA during the rearing periods for late fall–run fry (March through June) and juveniles (May through October).

-All differences between the Alternative 1-3 and NAA means for late fall–run fry rearing WUA that are >5% result from increases in rearing WUA.
-Segment 6 has seven >5% increases in the means (Table 11K-41), Segment 5 has four (Table 11K-42), and Segment 4 has one (Table 11K-43).
-In Segments 6 and 5, means increased >5% under Alternatives 1, 2, and 3 in May of critically dry years.
+All differences between Alternatives 1, 2, and 3 and the NAA means for late fall–run fry rearing WUA that are >5% result from increases in rearing WUA.
+Segment 6 has seven >5% increases in the means (Appendix 11K, Table 11K-41), Segment 5 has four (Table 11K-42), and Segment 4 has one (Table 11K-43).
+In Segments 6 and 5, means increased >5% under Alternatives 1, 2, and 3 in May of Critically Dry Water Years.
 These results indicate that Alternatives 1, 2, and 3 would have only minor effects or moderate benefits to late fall–run fry rearing habitat, depending on month and water year type.